 The Criminal Process In California

-I am Vista defense attorney Peter M. Liss and I have defended hundreds of clients just like you fight all types of criminal charges.
-While criminal lawyers like me are well versed in the criminal justice system, I understand that the average person has no reason to know the ins and outs of how the court system works.
+I am criminal attorney Peter M. Liss and I have defended hundreds of clients just like you fight all types of criminal charges.
+While criminal lawyers like me are well versed in the criminal justice system, I understand that the average person has no reason to know the ins and outs of the criminal process, meaning how the court system works.
 But if you’re facing criminal charges, knowing more about what’s coming can help you better prepare and feel less anxious about the process.
-While your Vista defense attorney can answer any questions you may have about your case and what you should expect, here’s an overview of the criminal process.
+While your attorney can answer any questions you may have about your case and what you should expect, here’s an overview of the criminal process.

 Better Understanding The Criminal Process in California